 Dr Sarinova Simandjuntak

-Some of the industrial projects/development work that I was involved in prior to my appointment at the University of Portsmouth are: software development of Risk Based Management (RBM) and defect assessment, development of lifing procedure for high temperature power plant life assessment, electronic atlas of ageing power plant microstructures, failure analysis tool, and cyclic capability study for HRSG, CCGT and Co-Generation plants.
+- Some of the industrial projects/development work that I have been involved in prior to my appointment at the University of Portsmouth are: software development of Risk Based Management (RBM) and defect/crack assessment, development of lifing procedure for high temperature power plant life assessment, electronic atlas of ageing power plant microstructures, failure analysis tool, and cyclic capability study for HRSG, CCGT and Co-Generation plants.

 Recearch interests include Multi-materials (Welding, additive manufactured materials), Corrosion of engineering materials, Defect and life assessment, Structural integrity of engineering materials.

 Attending Media training (on live interview), Organised by the University of Portsmouth